drwasho/openbazaar-documentation/02 Getting Started.md

 ## 2.1 Installation

-Future versions of OpenBazaar will be developed using [Electron](https://github.com/atom/electron), which will enable the platform to be easily installed on all platforms.

-Below are instructions for the current version (beta 5.0) of OpenBazaar.
+Future versions of _OpenBazaar_ will be developed using [Electron](https://github.com/atom/electron), which will enable the platform to be easily installed on all platforms.
+Below are instructions for the current version (beta 5.0) of _OpenBazaar_.

 ### Mac OSX and Ubuntu (using configure.sh script)